 Pumpkin seeds and prostate health Fall is upon us, and a season staple is the pumpkin!
 They’re everywhere.
 In that spirit, we want to take the opportunity to discuss The Great Pumpkin Seed Debate.
 We have continuous questions regarding potential prostate supplements and ways to keep your prostate healthy.
 Can pumpkin seeds improve prostate

+What Do Vasectomies Have To Do With March Madness?
 There’s an interesting Urology trend in March we thought we would share.
 It seems that every year around March, our appointments are filled with male vasectomies, and we have a theory of why that is...
-The choice to get a vasectomy in March often boils down to the guilt-free ability to enjoy March Madness.
-For
+The choice to get a vasectomy in March often boils down

 Although tobacco has been a common link to cancer, it might surprise you that smoking is actually the single biggest risk factor for bladder cancer!